 Fundamentally speaking, as long as a campsite is safe and clean, all’s well.
 However, especially for longer term camps (or when displaying demonstrations of Scoutcraft skills), there’s definitely something to say for the added convenience of a campsite tool rack.
 Set up in a prominent location (in or near an axe yard), a tool rack serves as a reminder to put tools back where they belong.
-A place for everything, and everything in its place, especially wood tools, goes a long way towards limiting accidents.
+A place for everything, and everything in its place, especially wood tools, goes a long way in not just keeping things well-organized, but also towards limiting accidents.

 If the two upright’s cannot be sunk or hammered into the ground, pound in a couple of pioneering stakes and hold the uprights in a vertical position by lashing them firmly to the stakes with a couple of tight round lashings.